Modelling and Simulation of Tribological Problems in Technology

 May 28, 2018 — June 1, 2018

-- Marco Paggi (IMT School for Advanced Studies Lucca, Lucca, Italy)
+- Marco Paggi (IMT School for Advanced Studies Lucca, Italy)

-- David A. Hills (University of Oxford, Oxford, Great Britain)
+- David A. Hills (University of Oxford, UK)

 Significant advances in contact mechanics have been achieved since the first theoretical derivations a few centuries ago, primarily associated with contact problems in statics and dynamics involving friction, adhesion, wear, roughness, heat or electric conduction, and also with materials not only linear elastic.
 Principles of contacts mechanics can be applied in many traditional mechanical engineering areas such as locomotive wheel-rail contact, coupling devices, braking systems, tires, bearings, combustion engines, mechanical linkages, gasket seals, metal forming, ultrasonic welding, electrical contacts, and many others.
 Current challenges in the field regard the extension of contact mechanics methodologies to the micro- and the nano-scales, to coupled multi-field problems, and the application to finite elasticity.